-Uptal Patel, MD, is an Associate Professor of Medicine and Pediatrics, Director of the Clinical and Translational Core of the Duke O’Brien Center for Kidney Research, and Director of Nephrology Research at the Duke Clinical Research Institute.
+Uptal Patel, MD is an Associate Professor of Medicine and Pediatrics, Director of the Clinical and Translational Core of the Duke O’Brien Center for Kidney Research, and Director of Nephrology Research at the Duke Clinical Research Institute.
 Dr. Patel has an interest in population health with a broad range of clinical and research experience.
 As an adult and pediatric nephrologist with training in health services and epidemiology, his work seeks to develop health care systems-level strategies to optimize population management for chronic diseases through improvements in prevention, diagnosis and treatment.
-In efforts to determine the optimal clinical strategies to manage kidney disease and identify opportunities for improvement in its treatment, Dr. Patel has focused on four inter-related areas that are essential to improving kidney health: (1) reducing the progression of chronic kidney disease by improving its detection and management, particularly by leveraging technology to facilitate patient engagement and self-management; (2) elucidating the inter-relationships between kidney disease and cardiovascular disease, which together amplify the risk of death; (3) improving the evidence in nephrology through comparative effectiveness research, including clinical trials, observational studies, and meta-analyses; and (4) promoting more optimal clinical health policy for all patients with kidney disease.
+In efforts to determine the optimal clinical strategies to manage kidney disease and identify opportunities for improvement in its treatment, Dr. Patel has focused on four inter-related areas that are essential to improving kidney health: i) reducing the progression of chronic kidney disease by improving its detection and management, particularly by leveraging technology to facilitate engagement and self-management; ii) elucidating the inter-relationships between kidney disease and cardiovascular disease, which together amplify the risk of death; iii) improving the evidence in nephrology through comparative effectiveness research, including clinical trials, observational studies, and meta-analyses; and iv) promoting more optimal clinical health policy for all patients with kidney disease.
 These inter-disciplinary projects have been funded by a variety of public and private sources including the Robert Wood Johnson Foundation, Veterans Affairs, National Institutes of Health, Agency for Healthcare Research & Quality, Food and Drug Administration, Centers for Medicare & Medicaid Services, Renal Physicians Association, and the American Society of Nephrology.

 Education and Training

 - Fellow In Nephrology, Medicine, University of Michigan at Ann Arbor, 2002 - 2003